LibreOffice/core/README.md

     * Build: Xcode 9.3 and iPhone SDK 11.4

-If you want to use Clang with the LibreOffice compiler plugins, the minimal version of Clang is 5.0.2.
+If you want to use Clang with the LibreOffice compiler plugins, the minimal version of Clang is 5.0.2 (built against a $COMPILER_PLUGINS_CXX that supports at least C++14).
 Since Xcode doesn't provide the compiler plugin headers, you have to compile your own Clang to use them on macOS.

 You can find the TDF configure switches in the distro-configs/ directory.